A-Z of health

 Staphylococcal skin infections

-Your GP will probably need to treat larger boils that feel soft and spongy to the touch.
-Once a boil becomes soft and spongy, it is unlikely to burst by itself and may not respond to treatment with antibiotics.
-Your GP may be able to remove the pus using a technique called incision and drainage.
+Your GP will probably need to treat larger boils and abscesses, particularly if they are soft and spongy - as this means they are unlikely to burst by themselves.
+Your GP will remove the pus using a technique called incision and drainage.
 In some cases, your GP may refer you to your local hospital to have this procedure.

-Incision and drainage involves piercing the tip of the boil with a sterile needle or scalpel.
-This encourages the pus to drain out of the boil which should help relieve pain and stimulate the recovery process.
+Incision and drainage involves piercing the tip of the boil or abscess with a sterile needle or scalpel.
+This encourages the pus to drain out which should help relieve pain and stimulate the healing process.
 Before having the procedure, you are likely to be given local anaesthetic to numb the affected area.

-You should never attempt to squeeze or pierce the head of a boil yourself because this can spread the infection.
+As tempting as it may be, you should never attempt to squeeze or pierce the abscess or boil yourself because this can spread the infection.

 Invasive staphylococcal infections